Alan Cobham: Career

-Cobham was also one of the founding directors of Airspeed Limited, the aircraft manufacturing company started by Nevil Shute Norway (perhaps better known as the famous novelist, Nevil Shute), together with the designer Hessell Tiltman; who, having been discharged by the Airship Guarantee Company (a subsidiary of Vickers) after the R101 disaster also caused the grounding of the more successful R100, decided to found their own small aircraft business.
-Cobham was an early and enthusiastic recruit: indeed, it was thanks to Sir Alan – who placed early orders for two "Off Plan" aircraft (the three-engined ten-seater Airspeed Ferry) for his National Aviation Day Limited company – that Airspeed managed to commence manufacturing at all.
+Cobham was one of the founding directors, of Airspeed Ltd., the aircraft manufacturing company started by Nevil Shute Norway and Hessell Tiltman.
+Tiltman had been discharged by the Airship Guarantee Company (a subsidiary of Vickers) after the R101 disaster also caused the grounding of the more successful R100.
+Cobham was an early and enthusiastic recruit.
+His early orders for two "Off Plan" Airspeed Ferrys for his National Aviation Day Limited company, were a major boost to the fledgling company.

 Cobham's early experiments with in-flight refuelling were based on a specially adapted Airspeed Courier.
 This craft was eventually modified by Airspeed to Cobham's specification, for a non-stop flight from London to India, using in-flight refuelling to extend the aeroplane's flight duration.

 In 1935 he founded a small airline, Cobham Air Routes Ltd, that flew from London Croydon Airport to the Channel Islands.
 Months later, after a crash that killed one of his pilots, he sold it to Olley Air Service Ltd and turned to the development of inflight refueling.
 Trials stopped at the outbreak of World War II until interest was successfully revived by the RAF and United States Army Air Forces in the last year of the war.

 He once remarked: "It's a full time job being Alan Cobham!"

+Personal life

+In the summer of 1922 he married Gladys Lloyd, and they subsequently had two sons; Geoffrey (b.1925) and Michael (b.1927).
+Lady Cobham died in 1961 at the age of 63.

 He retired to the British Virgin Islands, but returned to England, where he died in 1973.

+Legacy

 In 1997, Cobham was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 The company he formed is still active in the aviation industry as Cobham plc.

 In 2015 the Royal Air Force Museum in London staged an exhibition about Cobham.
 In 2016 the RAF exhibited his Flying Circus.

-In 2016 he was inducted into the Airlift/Tanker Hall of Fame.
+In 2016 he was inducted into the Airlift/Tanker Association Hall of Fame.